-The costs of this LNG (other than a minor portion we refer to as "heel" LNG) and the tankers are not included in our construction cost estimates, but we have projected the cost to be \$157.5 million for purposes of calculating forecasted cash available for distribution to unitholders in this prospectus.
+Our construction cost estimates do not include the costs of this LNG (other than a minor portion we refer to as "heel" LNG) or the cost to transport it to the Sabine Pass LNG receiving terminal, which we have projected will together be approximately \$157.5 million for purposes of calculating forecasted cash available for distribution to unitholders in this prospectus.
 Please read "Cash Distribution Policy and Restrictions on Distributions-Forecast of Cash Available for Distribution."
 Our actual cost to obtain LNG for the commissioning process could exceed our estimates, and the overrun could be significant.